 - Database design – how to design a database to ensure that it runs effectively and does the job well (which I also have a Udemy course for, available here)

 These are just some of the topics, and their implementation varies between Oracle and Microsoft.
 Learning about these topics will make you become a more effective DBA.
-If you’re interested in learning SQL online, you can read my article on it here.
+If you’re interested in learning SQL online, you can read guide on online SQL tutorials here.

 Step 4: Learn About Database Administration